 In Quebec City in the 1800s, the larger breweries belonged to Paul Lepper, James McCallum and not least, Joseph Boswell.
 Boswell’s sons continued to manage the business until (and even after) the brewery became part of the National Breweries group in 1909.

 The breweries of the Anglo-Saxon incomers reflected an organisation and technology similar to what was occurring in elsewhere in the English-speaking world.
 This extended quite naturally to beer styles.
-The sorts of beer made by the early brewers of Quebec Province were very similar to those made in Britain at the time, namely porter, mild ale, pale ale, and Burton ale.
-Simply put, they were the beers familiar to the people who set up the breweries, by dint of their origins or as cultural inheritance.
+The sorts of beer made by the early brewers of Quebec Province were similar to those made in Britain at the time, for example porter, mild ale, pale ale, Burton ale, Scotch ale.
+Simply put, they were the beers familiar to the people who set up the breweries, by dint of homeland memory or as cultural inheritance (handed down in the new land).

 Although it is another story, the domination of major parts of the Quebec economy by English-speakers always rankled in Quebec.
 French-speakers after WW II were about 80% of the Quebec population… This sentiment triggered a series of changes to Quebec society, some enforced by language or expropriation laws, which transferred parts of the economy to French hands.

-Our interest here may further be defined to know how residents of Quebec, who took more than an average interest in beer, viewed its palate and quality.
-Two sources, one in English and the other in French, will shed light on this question.
+Our interest here may further be defined to know how residents of Quebec City, who took more than an average interest in beer, viewed its palate and quality.
+Two sources, one in English and the other in French, shed light on this question.

 Willis Russell was American-born.
 He came to Quebec from New England when he was about 30 and became the best known hotelier in the city.
 His career is well-summarized in this early Canadian biographical entry.
 Russell was active in numerous other businesses and investments, and also in civic government.